 Tank or Tankless:

 Although a tankless water heater works well because it provides a never-ending hot water supply, it also costs more than a tank.
 If you have a tight budget, you’ll need to look at good tank options — some of which we list below.
+These units are tried and true, and you just have to maintain the anode rod.

 But if you can afford a couple of hundred dollars more for your upgraded RV water heater, a tankless unit will heat up on demand rather than warming a full tank of water.
 You get hot water much faster because you don’t have to wait several minutes for the tank to get hot.